Atlassian Confluence AI roadmap assistant: A 2026 guide

 Atlassian Confluence AI roadmap assistant pricing and feature availability

-It’s really important to know that most of the powerful AI features we’ve been talking about aren’t available on every Confluence plan.
-To get access to Atlassian Intelligence, you’ll need to be on a Premium or Enterprise plan.
+It's helpful to know which plans offer these AI capabilities.
+To get full access to Atlassian Intelligence, you'll typically be on a Premium or Enterprise plan.

 -

 Free: This is $0 for up to 10 users.
-You get basic templates and 3 whiteboards, but no Atlassian Intelligence.
+You get basic templates and 3 whiteboards to get started.

 -